CHAINSOFTPK/blockscout/README.md

 ## Acknowledgements

-We would like to thank the EthPrize foundation for their funding support.
+hi  would like to thank the EthPrize foundation for their funding support.

 ## Contributing